preetgujral/lcwpblog/wp-content/plugins/the-events-calendar/readme.txt

 At no point during the 3.0 lifecycle will the major version change.
 But you can expect that either minor version and/or patch will change with each release.

 == Changelog ==

+= [4.2.1.1] 2016-06-28 =

+* Fix - Ensure translations load as expected with all supported versions of WordPress (thanks to @JacobALund for originally reporting this on .org forums)

 = [4.2.1] 2016-06-22 =